 Ready to get started?

 Below is the entrance to Uxmal.
-The windows on the left are the ticket booths.
+The windows on the left are the ticket booths, but you can bypass these since wheelchair users and one companion can enter the Uxmal ruins free of charge.

 After passing through the spacious, open-air ticketing and souvenir shop, you’ll follow this path to enter the ruins: